MaximilianLS98/MaxCLI/README.md

 - **Google Cloud Platform Management**: Switch between gcloud configurations with ADC support
 - **Docker Operations**: Clean up Docker resources with both aggressive and gentle options
+- **SSH Management**: Add, remove, list and connect to SSH targets with key-based authentication and saved profiles
+- **SSH import/export**: Import and export SSH keys and target profiles
+- **Coolify Management**: Get status of your coolify instance and start/stop resources
 - **Kubernetes**: Quick context switching
 - **Development Environment Setup**: Automated setup for new machines with different profiles
+- **App Installation**: Pick and choose GUI applications to install, like Cursor, slack etc.
 - **Interactive Prompts**: User-friendly menus and confirmations
 - **Configuration Management**: Personal settings with JSON-based storage
 - **Extensible Architecture**: Easy to add new commands and modules